rvardiashvili/GeoTiff-Scalable-Analysis-Pipeline/docs/API_REFERENCE.md

 *   `min_batch_size`: The lower limit for the batch size search.
 *   `device`: The device on which the model will run (e.g., "cuda").

-**Logic:** The function iteratively attempts to run a forward pass with increasing batch sizes.
-It catches CUDA OOM errors to identify the maximum sustainable batch size.
-This process involves:
-1. Initializing a small batch size.
-2. Attempting a forward pass with dummy data.
-3. If successful, increasing the batch size; if it fails due to OOM, reducing the batch size.
-4. Refining the search using a binary search-like approach or linear scan until an optimal batch size is found or limits are reached.
+**Logic:** The function heuristically estimates the optimal batch size by probing the GPU's memory consumption.
+It performs a forward pass with a batch size of 1 and then a batch size of 4 (if successful) to measure peak memory usage.
+From these two points, it calculates the marginal memory cost per sample, allowing it to extrapolate and estimate the maximum batch size that fits within a safe fraction of the available GPU memory.
+This approach aims to accurately separate fixed model overheads from per-sample activation memory costs.
+The estimated batch size is capped at 4096.

 **Output:** An integer representing the estimated optimal GPU batch size.